UDaily

 Teachers from across the state gathered at the Democracy Project’s Summer Institute in June to learn more about Delaware’s election process and develop innovative and interactive teaching strategies to inspire students to participate in civic life.
 DCCE facilitators led the educators, who received guided practice and new model lessons, some of which highlighted the election process.

 As the Democracy Project thrives and evolves, DCCE introduced a new program to provide Delaware teachers with additional content and strategies to sharpen their civic awareness and classroom instruction.
 The Civics that Empowers All Students Program (CEAS) kicked off its first year at UD this August.
-Funded by the Center for Civics Education, CEAS teacher fellows built their civic knowledge, learning from constitutional scholars and engaging in a simulated congressional hearing process.
+Funded by the Center for Civic Education, CEAS teacher fellows built their civic knowledge, learning from constitutional scholars and engaging in a simulated congressional hearing process.

 Since its launch in 1999, teachers from across the state have participated in the Democracy Project summer institute to enrich their teaching methods.
 CEAS now offers an additional avenue to strengthen civic education knowledge for long-time teachers and those newer to the field.
 Elizabeth Pruneda is a seventh-grade teacher at Fred Fifer III Middle School and a first-time CEAS participant.